 Battlement Mesa HIA/EHMS

-Battlement Mesa Health Impact Assessment
+Battlement Mesa Health Impact Assessment (2nd draft)

 The Battlement Mesa Health Impact Assessment (HIA) is a document that provides objective information and evidence-based recommendations to increase the potential health benefits of natural gas drilling in the Battlement Mesa PUD, while minimizing potential health risks.
 On March 1, 2011, the second draft of the HIA became available for stakeholders in the community to review.
 We invited community stakeholders, including stakeholders in government, citizen groups, academia and the private sector, to submit questions, criticisms and comments that they may have about the HIA.